Who Discovered the Sea Route to India? Vasco da Gama’s Journey

 Vasco da Gama is the one who discovered the sea route to India.
 His departure from Portugal to India led to a historic event.
 This man started this journey from Lisbon on 8 July 1497.
 He had four ships with a crew of 170 members.
 He commanded a ship named St. Gabriel himself.
 His brother, Paulo, also led one of the ships.
 The ship was named St. Rafael.

 The new ships for the voyage weighed around 170-200 tons each.
-King Manuel I supervised all the preparations of the Indian Voyage.
+King Manuel I supervised all the preparations for the Indian Voyage.
 The distance covered back and forth from Portugal to India was the largest traveled via sea at that time.

 As the Portuguese explorers had already explored Africa, they found a way to reach India through the Cape of Good Hope.
 They believed the Atlantic and Indian Oceans meet at the end of African lands.